ibm-cloud-docs/virtualization/backup-your-vmware-vsphere-environment-veeam.md

 **Note:**For optimal performance, make sure that you change the data deduplication and compression settings.
 Use the following steps to optimize performance.

-1. Click the **Advanced** button, select the **Storage** tab, and clear **Enable inline data duplication**.
+1. Click **Advanced**, select the **Storage** tab, and clear **Enable inline data duplication**.
 Performance is improved because the AltaVault appliance performs block-level deduplication of the Veeam Backup & Replication backups that pass through it.
-2. Select **None** under the **Compression level** drop-down menu and select **LAN target** under the **Storage optimization** drop-down menu.<br/>**Note:** If the network location of the CIFS/SMB share is congested, leaving **Enable inline data deduplication** checked might alleviate network performance issues, but at the cost of lower data deduplication ratios experienced on the AltaVault appliance.
+2. Select **None** under the **Compression level** drop-down menu and select **LAN target** under the **Storage optimization** drop-down menu.<br/>**Note:** If the network location of the CIFS/SMB share is congested, leaving **Enable inline data deduplication** checked might alleviate network performance issues, but at the cost of smaller data deduplication ratios experienced on the AltaVault appliance.
 3. Click **Next**.
 4. If you want application-aware processing and or guest file system indexing, select the appropriate check box.
 Set the **Guest OS credentials** [the username/password of the guest OS of the VMs that is being backed up], if necessary.
 Click **Next**.
 5. Select the **Run the job automatically** check box if backups run regularly and set the desired intervals.
 Otherwise, click **Create** and **Finish**.